RRonniecool/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a shell script that create a file name exactly containing a text ending by a new line
+write a script that write into the file ls_cwd_content